Logo Clones

 You may also like When Logos Look Alike

-We're all working with the same finite amount of resources.
-There's only so many different permutations of colors, shapes, and patterns that can exist.
-No one is secretly holding on to a game changer; an unknown design element.
-As a result, that great idea you've been sitting on?
-There’s a good chance someone has come up with something similar.
+There are only so many ways to combine colors, shapes, and patterns.
+No one is secretly hiding some unknown groundbreaking design element.
+So, that great idea you've been sitting on?
+There’s a good chance somebody else came up with something similar.

 An image of a bear.
 A blue/black color pallete.
 What are the odds?